 Federal Title IV funds are awarded under the assumption that the student will attend school for the entire period for which the financial aid is awarded.
 When a student withdraws, he/she may no longer be eligible for the full amount of Title IV and/or state funds as originally awarded.

-The tuition charges the student owes for dropped/withdrawn class(es) are determined by the refund policy.
+The refund policy determines the tuition charges the student owes for dropped/withdrawn class(es).
 The difference between the amount owed to ECC and the financial aid earned by the student will be the student's responsibility.
 Students with outstanding balances may be restricted from enrolling in subsequent terms at ECC and may be ineligible to receive grades, transcripts, and other College services.

-Students are encouraged to contact the Financial Aid & Scholarships Office prior to withdrawing form class(es).
+Students are encouraged to contact the Financial Aid & Scholarships Office before withdrawing form class(es).

-In accordance with the U.S. Department of Education and State of Illinois student aid regulations, ECC is required to establish minimum standards of academic progress to qualify for federal and state financial aid.
-This Satisfactory Academic Progress Policy measures a student’s academic progress in three ways.
+In accordance with the US Department of Education and State of Illinois student aid regulations, ECC is required to establish minimum standards of academic progress to qualify for federal and state financial aid.
+The purpose of the Satisfactory Academic Progress (SAP) - PDF policy is to ensure students are making progress towards the completion of their educational program of study.
 Students must meet all three standards to be in a satisfactory status.

-Satisfactory Progress Policy For Federal Veterans & Military Service Benefits
+Satisfactory Progress Policy for Federal Veterans and Military Service Benefits

 The academic records of students receiving federal veterans or military service benefits will be reviewed at the end of each semester.
-Those students who are on academic probation, warning or suspension, as defined by the institution, for two consecutive semesters will be reported to the Department of Veterans Affairs as not making satisfactory progress or conduct.
-This policy is in accordance with 38 CFR, Part 21 Section 4253.
+Those students who are on academic probation, warning, or suspension, as defined by the institution, for two consecutive semesters will be reported to the Department of Veterans Affairs (VA) as not making satisfactory progress or conduct.
+This policy is in accordance with 38 CFR, Part 21, Section 4253.

 - Achieves good academic standing, as defined by the institution.

-- Obtains institutional counseling for the purpose of correcting his/her unsatisfactory progress.
+- Obtains institutional counseling to correct his/her unsatisfactory progress.
 A copy of the counselor's findings may be submitted in support of the request for resumption of payment.

 - Submits to the VA his/her statement describing the cause for the unsatisfactory progress or conduct, the actions he/she has taken to correct the problem, and his/her reasons for believing that the requested program is suitable to his/her aptitudes, interests and abilities.
 Submit additional evidence as requested by the VARO.

-Only the Department of Veterans Affairs approves the resumption of payments.
-ECC will recertify only after one of the above conditions is satisfied and the unsatisfactory progress has been resolved.
+Only the VA approves the resumption of payments.
+ECC will only recertify after one of the above conditions is satisfied, and the unsatisfactory progress has been resolved.